-Compliance Checks, which are for schools graded Good or better, will take place mid-way through the inspection cycle, i.e. by the end of the third academic year following inspection.
+Compliance Checks, which are for schools graded Good or better, usually take place mid-way through the inspection cycle, i.e. by the end of the third academic year following inspection.

-Their purpose is to confirm there is no issue of compliance that would limit the outcome of a school’s next Catholic School Inspection by ensuring that:
+Their purpose is to confirm there is no issue of compliance that would limit the outcome of a school’s next Catholic Schools Inspectorate inspection by ensuring that:

 a school meets all the requirements of the Catholic Bishops’ Conference of England and Wales